shakibaam/wildclaims/README.md

 ## What is WildClaims?
 - **WildClaims** is a dataset designed to study **implicit information access** in real-world human-system conversations.
-It focuses on the phenomenon that we found, where users' access to the information often occurs implicitly through the form of check-worthy factual claims made by the system, even when the user's task is not explicitly informational (e.g., during creative writing).
+It focuses on the phenomenon that we found, where users' access to the information often occurs implicitly in the form of check-worthy factual claims made by the system, even when the user's task is not explicitly informational (e.g., during creative writing).
 - Derived from the existing WildChat corpus, the dataset contains **121,905 factual claims** extracted from 7,587 system utterances across 3,000 conversations.
 Each claim is annotated for check-worthiness, indicating whether it merits fact-checking.
-- This resource aims to help the community to move beyond traditional explicit information access to better understand and address the **implicit information access** that arises in real-world user-system conversations.
+- This resource aims to help the community move beyond traditional explicit information access to better understand and address the **implicit information access** that arises in real-world user-system conversations.

 ## Data Release

 The directory [`Annotations`](Annotations/) contains utterance-level results, human annotations, and full claim extractions used in our check-worthiness analysis.

 This resource builds on prior work in **claim extraction** and **check-worthiness detection**.
-Specifically, we use [Huo et al., 2023](https://dl.acm.org/doi/fullHtml/10.1145/3624918.3625336/) and [Song et al., 2024](https://aclanthology.org/2024.findings-emnlp.552//) for claim extraction, and [Hassan et al., 2015](https://dl.acm.org/doi/10.1145/2806416.2806652) and [Majer et al., 2024](https://aclanthology.org/2024.fever-1.27//) for check-worthiness classification.
-See [**`Generation/README.md`**](Generation/) for more details.
+Specifically, we use [Huo et al., 2023](https://dl.acm.org/doi/fullHtml/10.1145/3624918.3625336/) and [Song et al., 2024](https://aclanthology.org/2024.findings-emnlp.552/) for claim extraction, and [Hassan et al., 2015](https://dl.acm.org/doi/10.1145/2806416.2806652) and [Majer et al., 2024](https://aclanthology.org/2024.fever-1.27/) for check-worthiness classification.
+See [**`Generation/README.md`**](Generation/README.md) for more details.

 - [**`run_factual_claim_extraction.csv`**](Annotations/run_factual_claim_extraction.csv)
   Full set of extracted factual claims (~31K with `FHuo`, ~91K with `FSong`).
 Each row corresponds to a claim linked to its source utterance (`Selected_Agent_Utterance`, `Conversation_Hash`, `Claim_Extr_Method`, `Individual_Statement`) with classifier outputs (`Hassan`, `Majer`).